 You will have an edge here if the client explained this brief to you in person because this would afford you the opportunity to hear him; observe him and know even those things he could not voice out; his likes and dislikes and also ask questions.

-The secret to not only a good design but a design that meets the client’s expectation is to clearly take note of the client’s brief.
+The secret to not only a good design but a design that meets the client’s expectations is to clearly take note of the client’s brief.

-Some of us receive briefs by proxy, don’t listen well during the briefing or fail to ask the right question and end up design buildings that do not meet the client’s expectations.
+Some of us receive briefs by proxy, don’t listen well during the briefing or fail to ask the right question and end up designing buildings that do not meet the client’s expectations.
 Analyze this brief to understand what the major functions of the buildings will be.
 Sometimes you may be lucky and the client will verbally tell you all the basic functions he needs.

 A few clients are enlightened and know what they want, have done their research and may even know more on certain topics than you and may also already have built a building similar to the brief and can thus enlighten you on the functioning of that building type.

 2. Relax . . . and do some research.

 Now you have been equipped with the brief, so the next thing to do is analyze your site and do some findings and case studies.
 In order to design like an architect, this is very important, though the level of research you will do is dependent on your capability, experience and knowledge and also on the nature of the project you have been given.

 If it’s a project you have worked on before and you are confident that you know the project thoroughly then you can skip this stage.
 What you want to look out for in your case studies are similar works to the new project you are about to embark on.
 You will need mostly plans and pictures of the finished building, if it hasn’t been built then the 3-Dimensional renderings or elevations will be fine.